6razz1/Camlin_Test/README.md

 ## RUN CONTAINERIZED VERSION

-Running containerized version is pretty simple.<br>
+Running the containerized version is pretty simple.<br>
 Clone the code and in the root of the project run

 ***docker build -t camlin_test .***